 A product that is self-funding pays for itself.
 In other words, the revenue generated from the product (often directly, but sometimes indirectly) exceeds the cost of getting it to and keeping it in-market.
 You may think it would be common sense to build a self-funding product.
 You’d probably be surprised to learn many companies don’t approach product lifecycle management that way.

-The cost of getting product to market, and maintaining it once it’s there, is not limited to the development, maintenance, and operational costs.
+The cost of getting a product to market, and maintaining it once it’s there, is not limited to the development, maintenance, and operational costs.
 Sales, marketing, and several other business areas must also be taken into account.
-Building self-funding product is not easy.
+Building a self-funding product is not easy.

-To build self-funding product, release early and release often.
+To build a self-funding product, release early and release often.
 This provides two benefits.
 First, early releases allow you to begin generating revenue to pay for future enhancements.
 Additionally, they allow you to capture feedback and learn what customers like and don’t like (i.e. are willing to pay for or not willing to pay for).

 At Three Pillar Global, we attempt to release product, in some form, to market within 3 months of engagement.
 From there forward, releases typically follow every 4-6 weeks.

-Following this pattern allows you to build valuable features (those which people are willing to pay for) and to subsequently capture that value (by generating revenue).
+Following this pattern allows you to build valuable features (those that people are willing to pay for) and to subsequently capture that value (by generating revenue).
 Once revenue generation begins, look to rapidly bring your ongoing development, maintenance, and operational costs to a budget based on actual revenue.